 How to Use COUNTIF Function in Excel?

 COUNTIF Function in Excel is very simple and easy to use.
-Let understand the working of COUNTIF Function in Excel by some COUNTIF Formula example.
+Let us understand the working of the COUNTIF Function in Excel by some COUNTIF Formula examples.

-We have the sales data of a company XYZ and we need to find out which salesperson sale the maximum and from which city, we are ahead in profit.
-So that we can expand our business and can distribute the bonus accordingly as per the sales employee performance.
+We have the sales data of a company XYZ.
+We need to find out which salesperson sells the maximum and from which city we are ahead in profit to expand our business and distribute the bonus accordingly per the sales employee performance.

 Here we will use the COUNTIF Function.

-- For Count of sales, we will take a range of sales amount.
+- For the Count of sales, we will take a range of sales amounts.